da-nrw/DNSCore/ContentBroker/src/main/markdown/administration-interfaces.md

     localNode.id=

-(This setting must contain the integer value primary key of the nodes correspoding entry in the nodes table of the object db
+This setting must contain the integer value primary key of the nodes correspoding entry in the nodes table of the object db.

     localNode.admin_email=da-nrw-notifier@uni-koeln.de

+The email address of the administrator responsible for the node.
+Note that who is meant here is the administrator in the domain model sense, the person who takes responsibility for the working of the node and supervision of packages and workflow.
+It can be but has not necessarily to be the same person who is responsible for maintaining the machine in the infrastructure sense.

 ### system